thatone313/MWheeler_CS499_ePortfolio/self-assessment/index.md

 ## Software Engineering & Databases

-I refactored backend routes and controllers (Node/Express/MongoDB) to be more predictable and secure: JWT auth with a role claim for admin-only endpoints, cleaner error handling, and a proper `/api` routing structure.
-On the data side, I corrected user schema fields (arrays vs strings), added an **EventLog collection** for auditable login events, and built endpoints that update user history in a controlled way (moved “add to history” from add-to-cart to checkout).
-On the frontend (Angular), I organized services and components, added a working search with debounced queries, and made admin/user behavior clear (e.g., hiding Similar/Recommend where it doesn’t make sense).
+I refactored backend routes and controllers (Node/Express/MongoDB) to be more predictable and secure.
+This included implementing JWT authentication with role-based access for admin endpoints, cleaner error handling, and a dedicated `/api` routing structure.
+On the data side, I restructured user schema fields (arrays vs. strings), added an **EventLog collection** for auditable login events, and built endpoints that update user history in a controlled way—moving “add to history” logic from the cart step to checkout.
+On the frontend (Angular), I organized services and components, implemented a working search feature with debounced queries, and clarified admin/user behavior by hiding features such as **Similar** and **Recommend** where they didn’t apply.